thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Regulation A7g

-> [A7g](https://www.worldcubeassociation.org/regulations/#A7g)) At the discretion of the WCA Delegate, an incident or penalty caused by a competitor's inexperience may be replaced with an extra attempt.

 Many new competitors will inadvertently break the Regulations due to their unfamiliarity with the Regulations and processes of a WCA competition or an event's specific regulations.
 In these cases, you are always encouraged to use [Regulation A7g](https://www.worldcubeassociation.org/regulations/#A7g) to issue an extra to these competitors.
 An inexperienced competitor defined by A7g may not necessarily be new to WCA competitions, such as a competitor who is returning to WCA competitions after a long time or a competitor who is unfamiliar with a specific event.
 For example, a blindfolded-focused competitor who is newly competing in other speedsolving events may not be used to the judge lifting the cube cover for them.
 Use your discretion when issuing extras for incidents like these.

 A7g does not allow penalties to be waived, according to [Guideline A7g++](https://www.worldcubeassociation.org/regulations/guidelines.html#A7g++).
 An A7g-eligible competitor who gets a +2 due to their unfamiliarity with the Regulations may be granted an extra attempt which fully replaces the original attempt.
 However, a +2 penalty alone is not a sufficient reason to justify granting an extra attempt to a new competitor, as this would effectively just be an additional attempt that would replace a poor result.
 There must be extenuating circumstances, such as confusion about the Regulations, to grant an extra for a +2.